Southern Bug: Ecology

 In October 2020, the Southern Bug was stocked with three hundred and fifty kilograms of Hungarian carp and 50 kilograms of silver carp at Khmelnytskyi.

 Bridges and ferries

-The Varvarivskyi Bridge over Southern Bug in Mykolayiv is a swing bridge (facilitating ship building) with Europe's largest span (134 m).
+The Varvarivskyi Bridge over Southern Bug in Mykolaiv is a swing bridge (facilitating ship building) with Europe's largest span (134 m).
 It is also the southernmost bridge over the river.

 Navigation

-The river is technically navigable for dozens of kilometers up from its mouth; several river ports (such as Mykolayiv) exist.
+The river is technically navigable for dozens of kilometers up from its mouth; several river ports (such as Mykolaiv) exist.

-In 2011, plans were announced to revive commercial freight navigation on the Southern Bug upstream of Mykolayiv, to facilitate the increasing grain export from Ukraine.
+In 2011, plans were announced to revive commercial freight navigation on the Southern Bug upstream of Mykolaiv, to facilitate the increasing grain export from Ukraine.
 As of April 2018, freight navigation was renewed between the estuary and a newly built grain terminal in the village of Prybuzhany, Voznesensk Raion, in the center of the Mykolaiv Oblast.